 Median Hourly Rate of Pay

-Whilst more women are in roles that are eligible for performance related bonuses the median bonus pay gap result is affected by bonuses paid to men in senior roles.
+Whilst more women are in roles that are eligible for performance related bonuses the median bonus pay gap result is affected by bonuses paid to men in managerial roles.

 Mean Bonus Pay